MCP Server

 2. Connect your AI assistant

-Once the app is configured, connect from your MCP client.
-The exact configuration syntax varies by client, but every client will need:
+The exact configuration syntax for initial configuration varies by AI client, but every client will need:

 - The MCP server URL: